1tspsaltnon-iodized, for salting the blanched slices

 Instructions

-Take a saucepan and add 250 ml water, 125 ml rice vinegar, 80 g light brown sugar, 1 tsp Japanese light soy sauce (usukuchi shoyu) and 1 small piece dried kelp (kombu).
-Heat the mixture until almost boiling, then remove from the stove and leave to cool.
+Take a saucepan and add 250 ml water, 125 ml unseasoned rice vinegar (komezu), 80 g light brown sugar, 1 tsp Japanese light soy sauce (usukuchi shoyu) and 1 small piece dried kelp (kombu).
+Heat the mixture until almost boiling, then turn it off and leave to cool.

-Take 340 g young ginger root (shin shoga) and cut into 5cm pieces.
-Place the pieces in a bowl of water and gently clean the surface by rubbing it with your fingers.
-Cutting before cleaning will allow you to get into the crevices.
+Cut 340 g young ginger root (shin shoga) into 5cm pieces.
+Place them in a bowl of water and gently rub the surface clean with your fingers, getting into the crevices.

-Use the edges of a spoon to scrape off the outer skin and any discolored parts.
+Use the edge of a spoon to scrape off any discolored parts of the thin outer skin.

 Cut off the pink parts and set them aside for later.
-With a sharp knife, slice each piece of ginger as thinly as possible.
+With a sharp knife, slice each piece in the direction of the grain about 1-2mm thick, as thinly as you can.

 Bring a pot of water to a rolling boil, then add the ginger slices (including the pink parts) and blanch for 1 minute.

 Drain in a colander and sprinkle with 1 tsp salt.
-Rest until cool enough to touch.
+Toss a few times and leave to rest until cool.

-When the pickling liquid is cool, transfer it to a sealable container and remove the kombu.
-Add the blanched ginger.
-Don't forget to add the pink parts as these will add color to your gari.
+Pour the cooled pickling liquid into a sealable container and remove the kombu.
+Add the ginger slices, including the pink parts to add color to your gari.

-Cover and rest in the refrigerator for at least 24 hours.
+Seal and refrigerate for at least 24 hours.

 Notes